taowen/incremental-html/README.md

 Render in server side, using html as "virtual DOM" to update ui incrementally.
 The goal is making client side logic minimal so that we can release new version without update client, and we can implement native clients (Android, iOS, miniprogram) with similar web development experience and reusing server code between them.

 Inspired by https://hotwired.dev/ like [previous effort](https://github.com/taowen/awesome-html), incremental-html try to avoid re-inventing javascript, and try to be declaractive.
-The API to remember should be minimal, normal javascript programming as we are familiar with should be encouraged (compared to programming by turbo-stream/htmx action).
+The API to remember should be minimal, should program in normal javascript (compared to programming by turbo-stream/htmx action).

 ## interaction styles